playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lightmapping.md

 ![Lighmapping Tips: Simple Geometry][4]

 ### **Consistent Texel Size**
 Keep texels in UV not stretched and consistent in size with other texels within same geometry.
 This is to ensure that level of detail in lightmap texture is consistent within the scene.
-Some variations of texel size could be applied when geometry will be seen from up close of far distance, naturaly as artistic and optimisations decision.
+Some variations of texel size could be applied when geometry will be seen from up close of far distance, naturally as artistic and optimizations decision.

 ![Lighmapping Tips: UV Consistent Texel Size][5]